THE BENEFITS OF BUYING A NEW CONSTRUCTION HOME

 #3 Energy Efficiency

-A home built in 2017 is much more energy efficient than a home built in even 2012.
+A home built today is much more energy efficient than a home built in even 2012.
 The farther back you go, the less energy efficient a resale home will be.
 New homes now include the latest energy efficient appliances, wiring, windows and upgraded insulation resulting in big savings over time.
 Ultimately, it's your monthly payment that you'll need to determine to budget for buying a home, so it's important to look at potential savings that can come from a lower electricity bill every month.

 #4 Closing Cost Assistance